-- 1. Meet regularly, but not less than quarterly. - 2.
-Prepare and make available to affected employees written records of the safety and health issues discussed at committee meetings and maintained for review by the California Department of Industrial Relations' Division of Occupational Safety and Health (Cal/OSHA) upon request.
-These records shall be maintained for at least one year. - 3.
-Review results of the periodic, scheduled worksite inspections. - 4.
+Meet regularly, but not less than quarterly.

+- Prepare and make available to affected employees written records of the safety and health issues discussed at committee meetings and maintained for review by Cal/OSHA upon request.
+These records shall be maintained for at least one year. - Review results of the periodic, scheduled worksite inspections. - 4.
 Review investigations of occupational accidents and causes of incidents resulting in occupational injury or illness or exposure to hazardous substances.
-As appropriate, the committee may submit suggestions to the Superintendent or designee regarding the prevention of future incidents. - 5.
-Review investigations of alleged hazardous conditions brought to the attention of any committee member.
-When determined necessary by the committee, it may conduct its own inspection and investigation to assist in remedial solutions. - 6.
-Submit recommendations to assist in the evaluation of employee safety suggestions. - 7.
-Upon request of Cal/OSHA, verify abatement action taken by the district to abate citations issued by Cal/OSHA.
+As appropriate, the committee may submit suggestions to the Superintendent or designee regarding the prevention of future incidents. - Review investigations of alleged hazardous conditions brought to the attention of any committee member.
+When determined necessary by the committee, it may conduct its own inspection and investigation to assist in remedial solutions. - Submit recommendations to assist in the evaluation of employee safety suggestions. - Upon request of Cal/OSHA, verify abatement action taken by the district to abate citations issued by Cal/OSHA.